• Home

 In the coming section, we’ll cover how to create financial charts in Excel.

-Excel, often supplemented with an income statement template, is one of the go-to data visualization tools for businesses and professionals
+Excel, often paired with an income statement template, is one of the most popular tools for businesses and professionals looking to visualize data.

 Why ChartExpo?

-ChartExpo is a Chart maker that comes as an add-in you can easily install in your Excel.
+ChartExpo is a financial charts maker that comes as an add-in you can easily install in your Excel.

-ith different insightful and ready-to-use visualizations, including Tornado charts, ChartExpo turns your complex, raw data into compelling visual renderings that tell the story of your data.
+With different insightful and ready-to-use visualizations, including Tornado charts and Sankey diagrams in Excel, ChartExpo turns your complex, raw data into compelling visual renderings that tell the story of your data.

 With just a few clicks, the app produces simple and clear visualization designs.

-Yes, ChartExpo generates financial graphs that are amazingly easy to interpret, even for non-technical audiences.
+Yes, ChartExpo generates financial graphs in Excel that are amazingly easy to interpret, even for non-technical audiences, making it one of the most efficient financial charts makers available.

 Keep reading because we’ll show you how to install and use ChartExpo to generate visually stunning financial charts in the coming section.